joereynolds/what-to-code/README.md

   It should warn/flag it up and output something like 'You can register by REGISTRATION_DATE'

-- Given an image, you should convert it into a textbased equivalent.
+- Given an image, you should convert it into a text-based equivalent.
 For example: https://github.com/joereynolds/Image-to-Ascii

 - Given an audio file of someone dialling a number, approximate the number dialled from the frequency of each tone.
 See http://en.wikipedia.org/wiki/Telephone_keypad for details.